How your accountant can cure your cash flow problems28 Sep 2019

 If a business is unable to pay its staff or relevant bills on time, it is more likely to run into serious financial problems further down the line.

-Accountants can play a crucial part in detecting cash flow problems early and come up with ways to quickly infuse capital.
+Accountants can play a crucial part in detecting cash flow problems early and coming up with ways to quickly infuse capital and help cure cashflow problems.

 That way, they help their clients prepare for uncertainty and find solutions before the effect of a negative cash flow can be felt.